-Making whiskey has long been a nuanced art form, and sipping it, well, some might say a religious experience.
+Making whiskey has long been a nuanced art form, and sipping it, well, some might say it is a religious experience.
 If you’re a whiskey aficionado, you know very well by now that a myriad of factors can influence the delicious taste, aroma, and texture of hard liquor, and that every corner of the world has a unique crafting tradition that defines the local palate.

 If you indulge frequently, not only should you follow certain rules to prevent whiskey weight gain, but you should diversify your options in order to discover new tastes and opportunities.
-With that in mind, let’s take a look at the five best whiskeys from around the world.
+With that in mind, let’s take a look at the five best whiskies from around the world.

 Archie Rose, Australia

 The Land Down Under is quickly rising to prominence as one of the richest whiskey-crafting regions of the world, with the award-winning Archie Rose distillery being a favourite among whiskey aficionados looking for a unique taste, and a strong kick in their drink.
 Archie Rose whiskey is distinctly earthy, with vibrant notes of cinnamon, apple, and nutmeg enriching the palate.

 One cannot miss the buttery finish expressively lingering on the tongue, with a hint of smokiness that gives it that distinctive drying quality that an experienced whiskey lover knows how to appreciate.
 Needless to say, it goes great with your favourite appetizers.
 Archie Rose definitely tops the list as one of the best whiskies you’re about to fall in love with.